Spring Allergy Season: Natural & Effective Ways to Prepare

 What’s Different About Allergies in the Spring vs. The Rest of The Year?

 For those who struggle with an over-reactive immune system, there can be many triggers and different types of allergies you face.
-For example, indoor allergies may be caused by pets, dust mites, or airborne toxins like latex and mold.
-While people who suffer from fall allergies are usually more sensitive to outdoor mold and ragweed.
+For example, indoor allergies may be caused by pets, dust mites, or airborne toxins like latex and mould.
+While people who suffer from fall allergies are usually more sensitive to outdoor mould and ragweed.

 Spring allergies are typically caused by sensitivity to pollen.
 Pollen counts can vary throughout the day — but tend to surge in the morning, during a windy day, and can even worsen in the days following a rainstorm.